HerryYT/TagLib/README.md

 # TagLib
-Very simplistic NBT I/O library
+Very simplistic NBT I/O library that supports both reading and writing of both uncompressed and compressed NBT data.